deprecated-packages/DoctrineMigrations/readme.md

 		- %appDir%/../migrations # first dir is used for generating migrations
 	namespace: Migrations # namespace of migration classes
 	enabled: FALSE # cli based loading; set TRUE to force loading in non-cli
+	codingStandard: tabs # or "spaces", cs for generated classes
 ```